JagTheFriend/CodePen-Clone/README.md

-# Getting Started with Create React App
+# CodePen Clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple clone of CodePen built with React

 ## Available Scripts